steelmananything/steelmananything/CONTRIBUTING.md

 `[Sanger et al., 1977]: https://www.pnas.org/doi/pdf/10.1073/pnas.74.12.5463#page=4 '"The method described here has a number of advantages over the plus and minus methods."
 (Page 4).&#013;&#013;Sanger, F., Nicklen, S., & Coulson, A. R. (1977).
 DNA sequencing with chain-terminating inhibitors.
 Proceedings of the national academy of sciences, 74(12), 5463-5467. https://doi.org/10.1073/pnas.74.12.5463'`

-#### Citation tips

-One common way to get the APA citation is to search for the resource on [Google Scholar](https://scholar.google.com/), click the "Cite" link and copy the APA section.

 #### Referencing citations

 Reference citations within the text using the normal [Author–Date Citation](https://apastyle.apa.org/style-grammar-guidelines/citations/basic-principles/author-date) format.
 The reference should be a Markdown link with the link being `#` followed by the Author–Date Citation with spaces replaced with underscores.
 The most common case is to note the reference parenthetically; for example: